Tennis Elbow

 - Testicular pain that has lasted more than 1 hour or continues when at rest

-If concerns related to sexually transmitted infection direct to GUM services (see relevant page)
+If concerns related to sexually transmitted infection (STI) direct to GUM services (see relevant page).

 - A change in the shape of the testicles